tsbertalan/gudrun/doc/entries/Using the Adafruit 9DoF with imu_filter_madgwick.md

 So, I wrote firmware that packaged up the accelerometer, gyroscope, and magnetometer into a 9-float struct, preceded that by an `S` byte, used `serial.write` to put that onto the USB, and then used an `E` byte to mark the end of the packet.
 I read this into Python on the PC side using `floats = struct.unpack('<fffffffff', bytes)`, did some unit conversions, and populated my ROS messages with this data.

 To keep my options open, I also wrote code to publish the firmware-fused orientation, using `tf.transformations.quaternion_from_euler` to convert it to the quaternion expected for `Imu.orientation.[x,y,z,w]`.
 However, `quaternion_from_euler` rightly has a second argument for specifiying which of the 24 valid Euler conventions the input uses, and I don't know what to tell it.
 So, I suspect the generated quaternion might be garbage, but haven't checked.
 What I *have*  checked is the publish rate with and without this option enabled, and it seems that this brings us from 260 Hz down to about 150 Hz.
-So, It's disable for now.
+So, it's disabled for now.

 I monitored the data from this pipeline-so-far in rqt, and found that, at rest, the three gyro components were nonzero.
-So, I subtracted their unadjusted quiescent values from the device-reported values before publishing.
+So, I subtracted their unadjusted quiescent levels before publishing.
 Without this, there was steady and visible heading-drift over time.

-Amazingly, after tuning the gyro offsets, I tried simply breathing on the chip, and this was enough to cause a sudden drift.
+Amazingly, after tuning the gyro offsets, I tried simply breathing on the chip, and this warming was enough to cause a sudden drift.

 <img width=100% src=breathed_on_gyro.png />